ansible/ansible/docs/docsite/rst/installation_guide/intro_installation.rst

 .. note::

     Running ``pip`` with ``sudo`` will make global changes to the system.
-Since ``pip`` does not coordinate with system package managers, it could make changes to you system that leave it in an inconsistent on non-functioning state.
+Since ``pip`` does not coordinate with system package managers, it could make changes to your system that leaves it in an inconsistent or non-functioning state.
 This is particularly true for macOS.
 Installing with ``--user`` is recommended unless you understand fully the implications of modifying global files on the system.

 .. note::